 Jesus lived in a culture very different from our own, and to some extent that is revealed in the language he spoke; Aramaic.
 In Aramaic, each word can evoke an entire family of images and nuances.
 Below is a translation by Saadi Neil Douglas-Klotz which sheds light on this issue and many more possibilities.

 "Abwun de b'washmaya ("Our Father who art in heaven") elicits the image of creation, of giving birth to the universe.
 Abwun can indeed be translated as "father", but it can equally be rendered as the word for parenting in either a physical or spiritual sense.
 At another level, it presents the image of the divine breath (spirit) flowing out of oneness, creating the whole diversity of forms.
 De 'bwashmaya conjures the images of light, sound, and vibration spreading out and pervading all.
-In essence, then, "heaven" is conceived not so much as a place but as a dimension of reality that is present everywhere.
+In essence, then, "heaven" is conceived not so much as a place but as a dimension of reality that is present everywhere, the same way light or energy pervades all of reality.

 Some possible renditions of this phrase in its totality would be: "Oh Source of the Radiance, vibrating in and about all-that-is" or "Oh creative breath, ebbing and flowing through all forms."
 Again, these are among a number of possibilities that exist simultaneously in the original text."~ Saadi Neil Douglas-Klotz.